Flare576/dotfiles/README.md

 sh dotfiles/scripts/setupLocations.sh # `wdate` and `wweather` use location information
 ```

-> A quick note about secrets and private info: This project has keeps sensitive information in a set
+> A quick note about secrets and private info: This project recommends keeping sensitive information
-of `.doNotCommit` files in the `$HOME/dotfiles/.doNotCommit.d` folder.
-They do not reside directly in `$HOME` because scripts in the `dotfiles` project can and do edit them.
+in a set of `.doNotCommit` files in the `$HOME/dotfiles/.doNotCommit.d` folder.
+They do not reside
+directly in `$HOME` because scripts in the `dotfiles` project can and do edit them.

 If I also want to install all the apps I use frequently, I'll run